This post may contain affiliate links. Please see our disclosure policy.

 Dial Gauge Pressure canner

-To pressure can you own soup recipe, you can only fill the jars about halfway with solids.
-Start by preparing the meat and vegetables like you would for a hot pack, and then load them into prepared jars up to the halfway point.
-Fill the rest of the jar with broth, leaving about 1 inch of head space.
+To can your own soup, fill the jars only about halfway with solids.
+Prepare the meat and vegetables as you would for a hot pack, load them into prepared jars up to the halfway point, then fill the rest of the jar with broth, leaving 1 inch of headspace.
+This keeps the soup from packing too densely and lets the heat penetrate properly during processing.
+Seal with 2-part canning lids and process using the charts below.

 Dial Gauge Soup Canning